Vehicle vinyl wrap: History

 The first world's first digitally printed vehicle wrap is thought to have been created for Pepsi Co in 1993, which used vinyl to wrap a bus promoting its Crystal Pepsi product.
 It wasn't long before bus wrap advertising was everywhere and the new form of vehicle graphics trickled down to smaller businesses and consumers.
 Wrapping whole vehicles was still challenging.
 A majority of the difficulties came from premature adhesion and air bubbles under the vinyl.
 As technology improved, companies like Avery Dennison, 3M and Oracal developed the use of air-channels that made the vinyl repositionable and allowed for bubble-free installation.
-Air-channel, created using microscopic glass beads incorporated into the vinyl's adhesive, prevented the vinyl from fully sticking to the substrates surface thereby permitting air flow between adjacent sections.
+Air-channels, created using microscopic glass beads incorporated into the vinyl's adhesive, prevented the vinyl from fully sticking to the substrates surface thereby permitting air flow between adjacent sections.
 In addition, these beads allow for the vinyl to be repeatedly removed and reapplied until the beads are broken by firmly pressing the vinyl using a small hard squeegee.
 Once the beads are broken the vinyl will be firmly adhered to the substrates surface.
 Proprietary company blends of polymer in the vinyl allowed the material to conform to compound curves, recesses, and corrugations through the use of heat guns and torches.

 By 2017, color change vinyl wraps, paint color matching vinyl wraps, and overlaminates evolved to include complex and creative graphic designs and advanced colors.
 Metallic, chrome, color shifting and even vinyl wraps that match OEM paint code colors are available.
 Color change and paint wrap is a term used by wrap installers and refers to a full-color change, as if one were 'painting' a car with a vinyl wrap.
 Demand for color matching vinyl wrap has grown.
 The wrap is manufactured to match vehicle paint colors and metallics, as well as in colors used in print such as Pantone colors.
 Most color change wraps are done to the exterior of a vehicle.
 Wrap installers can also wrap the door jambs (inner parts of the doors that can be seen when the doors are not closed) and other parts.
 These parts add additional cost to a wrap installation.